|

 Tricolour:

 1. Lusanjo Rocket at Charlottetown.
-Beautifully made, well marked, showed well even in the heat.
+Beautifully made, well marked,

 2. Craigowl Jarrow.
-Less mature and finished but liked his shape, temperament and showmanship.
+Less mature and finished but liked his shape, temperament

 3. Loranka's Majestic Moments